 - All Pages: Sets the range to all pages.

 - Current: Sets the range to the current page only.
-The current page number will appear in parentheses, for example, Current (2) if page 2 is the current page.

 - Custom: Sets the range to a custom value.

 When this option is selected the list becomes a text box.To enter a custom range: